If It Bleeds: "If It Bleeds"

 Holly Gibney of the Finders Keepers detective agency sees footage of a horrific school bombing on TV.
 She suspects that there is something odd about the reporter Chet Ondowsky who was first on the scene and that he may be another supernatural "outsider".
 Holly makes contact with an elderly former policeman who believes that the reporter feeds on the fear of traumatic emotions, and Holly realizes that Ondowsky must be stopped.
 She, Barbara, and Jerome must all work together to take down Ondowsky.

-Gibney previously appeared in King's Bill Hodges trilogy (Mr. Mercedes, Finders Keepers and End of Watch), The Outsider, and subsequently appeared in her own book, Holly, published in 2023.
-Gibney appears again in Never Flinch in 2025.
+Gibney previously appeared in King's Bill Hodges trilogy (Mr. Mercedes, Finders Keepers and End of Watch), The Outsider, and subsequently appeared in the novels Holly (2023) and Never Flinch (2025).

 "Rat"

 Writer and academic Drew Larson has published several short stories but has been unable to complete a novel.
 Then he has the inspiration to write a Western thriller and is determined to complete it.
 He sets out for an old isolated family cabin and begins to write, but bad weather and sickness set in.
 Drew strikes a sinister bargain with a rat; it offers to get rid of his writer's block in exchange for the death of one of Larson's loved ones.
 Thinking that his imagination is getting the best of him, he agrees and goes about his day.
 Finally, when the storm clears Larson returns home to his family.
 The novel is successful, his friend recovers from a previous illness but is then killed with his wife in an automobile accident.
 One night, he has a final conversation with the rat before it disappears.